What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 Which Type of Projects Can Apply for LEED Certification?

-Leed green building application
+leed green building application

 Building Design and Construction (BD+C)